upperlinecode/CS-and-the-City-Curriculum/react/4-react.md

 ## Close

 Think back to the three changes that you were asked to make at the beginning of this lesson.
-Take a moment to make those changes to your app now that you've broken it apart into parent and child functional components:
+Take a moment to make those changes to your app now that you've broken it apart into nested functional components:

 - Make all `<h2>`'s (in certain conditions) `<h3>`'s (so you can't just do a find/replace).
 - Reorder the elements so the `<p>` is the last element in each container.